-Stephan Fafatas Larry and Sally Lawrence Term Associate Professor of Accounting
+Stephan Fafatas Larry J. and Sally P. Lawrence Term Associate Professor of Accounting

 Professor Fafatas joined the Williams School faculty in 2006 after completing his Ph.D. in Accounting at the University of Colorado.
 His primary teaching focus is financial accounting and financial statement analysis.
 Professor Fafatas recently developed a spring term class that explores topics related to accounting history and received the 2014 Innovation in Accounting History Education award from the Academy of Accounting Historians.